Adam Mintz: Career

 Mintz was the Associate Rabbi for Congregation Kehilath Jeshurun on the Upper East Side from 1992 to 1996, and then Senior Rabbi of Lincoln Square Synagogue on the Upper West Side from 1996 to 2004.
 While at Lincoln Square Synagogue, Mintz hired Julie Stern Joseph, the first woman congregational intern in an Orthodox synagogue in America.
-In 2004, he founded Kehilat Rayim Ahuvim, a Modern Orthodox synagogue on the Upper East Side.
+In 2004, he founded Kehilat Rayim Ahuvim, a Modern Orthodox synagogue on the Upper West Side.
+In 2025, Rayim Ahuvim moved to a new location and rebranded as "The Shtiebel."

 In 2020, Mintz founded Project Ruth, an organization dedicated to facilitating accessible Orthodox conversions to Judaism.
-Following the October 7 events, there was a significant increase in Jewish conversions in America, with Project Ruth playing a pivotal role in this movement as one of the largest of its kind in the U.S.
+Following the October 7 attacks, the number of people seeking conversion in the United States increased significantly, with Project Ruth emerging as one of the larger Orthodox conversion initiatives in the country.
+Since 2024, Mintz's conversion court has performed approximately 200 conversions annually, a figure comparable to the more than 200 Orthodox conversions conducted each year through the RCA's conversion network.

+Project Ruth has drawn comparisons to Giyur K’Halacha, an independent network of Orthodox conversion courts in Israel.
+Like Project Ruth, it was established to provide a more accessible framework for Orthodox conversion outside the dominant institutional system.

 Education and Leadership Roles

-Mintz teaches Talmud and Practical Rabbinics at Yeshivat Maharat in New York.
-Additionally, he is the founder and director of 929 English, an online platform dedicated to promoting the daily study of the Hebrew Bible.
+Mintz served on the faculty of Yeshivat Maharat in New York from 2016-2026.
+Additionally, he founded 929 English, an online platform dedicated to promoting the daily study of the Hebrew Bible.
 As co-president of the Manhattan Eruv, Mintz expanded the eruv to include most of Manhattan from 146th Street to the southern tip of Manhattan.

 Mintz was President of the New York Board of Rabbis, a nondenominational association comprising over 800 rabbis, from 2004 to 2006.
 He also served as the Liaison to the Jewish Community for William C. Thompson, the Comptroller of New York City.
 Mintz was a member of the Orthodox Roundtable, a Modern Orthodox rabbinic think tank focused on promoting halakhic discussion and practical responses to contemporary issues.

 Mintz was a Tikvah Scholar-at-Large at the Tikvah Center for Law and Jewish Civilization at New York University School of Law from 2012 to 2013.
 He has also served as an Adjunct Associate Professor of Jewish History at City College and has been a visiting lecturer at Queens College, Brooklyn College, City College and Rutgers University.